 Ideally solar power works best when positioned on a roof area facing a northerly direction, or a flat roof where we can tilt the panels up to face north.
-But we can also install your system on a west facing roof if that is all you have available, with a small amount of energy loss.
+But we can also install your system on a east or west facing roof if that is all you have available, with a small amount of energy loss.

 How much energy will I produce?

 In Melbourne and much of southern Australia, for example, a Solar Power system will produce approximately 3.6 kWh of energy, per kW of Solar Panels installed.
 These figures are averaged across the year, as you will of course produce more energy in summer, and less in winter.
 This means if you install: 10 x 300 W Solar panels = 3000 W of installed Solar Panels (3 kW).
 So you will produce: 3 x 3.6 = 10.8 kWh per day.

 Most houses in Victoria already have a ‘bi-directional’ smart meter installed at the property which is required for a solar power system installation.
 In other states the situation may be different and EnviroGroup can process the paperwork on your behalf to get this installed if required.

 Do I really want to go ‘Off-Grid’?
 Stand-Alone vs Grid Interactive Solar Battery Systems

 A stand-alone solar power system is generally not ‘viable’ from a financial point of view if you are already located in a suburban grid-connected area because the cost for batteries and other components for a stand-alone system is significantly more expensive than a grid-connect system.

 Solution: Grid Interactive Solar Battery Systems (aka Hybrid Solar Battery Systems)